fxmartin/fxmartin.github.io/_posts/2016-09-02-Installing-and-configuring-apcupsd-part-1.md

 2016-09-02 16:25:45 +0000  Mains returned.
 No longer on UPS batteries.
 2016-09-02 16:25:45 +0000  Power is back.
 UPS running on mains.
 ```

+My next post will cover the installation of **apcupsd** on a server, which is not directly connected to the UPS.

 # Credits
 - [Installing and configuring apcupsd (UPS Management Software)](http://raspisimon.dlinkddns.com/ups.php)